Valyreon/cryptor-wpf-project/README.md

 a file, it can be a memory stream or something else. **PrivateKeyParsers** project contains neccessary classes for reading private key files.

 Project **FileEncryptorWpf** contains all the Models, Views and ViewModels.
-Every ViewModel inherits the abstract class ViewModelBase which implements interfaces **INotifyDataErrorInfo** and **INotifyPropertyChanged**. *INotifyDataErrorInfo* provides custom synchronous and asynchronous validation support and *INotifyPropertyChanged* which is used for notifying Views that a property value has changed.
+Every ViewModel inherits the abstract class ViewModelBase which implements interfaces INotifyDataErrorInfo and INotifyPropertyChanged. **INotifyDataErrorInfo** provides custom synchronous and asynchronous validation support and **INotifyPropertyChanged** is used for notifying Views that a property value has changed.

 ### Screenshots
 ---